rimian/rx8/README.md

 This is for repurposing the RX8 satelite navigation to run engine parameters on a Raspberry PI.

+This is a huge job.
+It will take you a fair while and requires some skill.
+If you're not confortable tinkering on things and writing basic code, this task probably isn't for you.

 ## What you need to do

 You'll need the following equipment: